 It is a well-known fact that the Jacksonville Sheriff's Office has had some serious problems with a few of its officers in recent years.
 Local news agencies have been reporting on police misconduct monthly, so it seems.
 And the number of officers that have been arrested in recent years has been nothing short of astonishing.
 These arrests have ranged from low level crimes such as petty theft and prostitution, to your more serious offenses—racketeering and money laundering.
 The negative publicity has all but destroyed the stellar reputation that the JSO once enjoyed not too long ago.
 This erosion of trust by a few bad actors simply cannot be allowed to continue.
-That is one of the reasons why I have decided to run for Sheriff of Duval County—to restore your trust in our law enforcement agency.
+That is one of the reasons why I have proposed the introduction of Civilian Review Boards and a Public Accountability Office inside the JSO.
+The hard work of implementing these, and other measures designed to restore public trust in our law enforcement agency, will begin on my first day in office.

 It does not matter if your line of work is a public or private entity, faith-based or school, for-profit or nonprofit, I want to solicit your help as an equal partner in the fight to take back our streets.
 I believe that there are no shortages of good ideas to combat crime, and that no one individual has a patent on good ideas.
 It is with this understanding that I want to lead you in this quest to drive the drug dealers, prostitutes, and gang members from our neighborhoods.

 Now, a partnership is a 50-50 relationship between two or more entities, which means one person cannot do it alone.
 We must stand together.
-I am asking for your help as a partner in turning our city's violent crime problem around—and we will turn it around.
+I am asking for your VOTE and partnership to help turn our city's violent crime problem around—and we will turn it around.

-Let me first start by saying that I am a strong supporter of the 2nd amendment to the United States Constitution.
+Let me start by saying that I am a strong supporter of the 2nd amendment to the United States constitution.
 We, do, have the right to keep and bear arms.
-This is one surefire means of protecting ourselves and our family members from those who would chose to do us harm.
+The framers of the constitution included this amendment as a means of self-protection from those who would do you harm.
 Of course, this is a good thing.
-I do, however, believe that we can make it a great thing.
+However, I do believe that we can make a good thing even better.

-Because of the current level of violent crime in our city, I believe that prudent-minded citizens must be willing to discuss, and openly debate, simple measures that would help to reduce the rate of violence permeating our neighborhoods.
-But first, we must start by agreeing to hear all reasonable suggestions from our fellow citizens about how to keep guns out of the hands of our children.
-We all love our children dearly, so this would be an ideal place to begin the conversation and find real solutions.
+Because of the current level of violent crime in our city, I believe that prudent-minded citizens must be willing to discuss, and openly debate, simple measures that would help to reduce the rate of violence in our neighborhoods.
+We must first begin by agreeing to hear all reasonable suggestions from our fellow citizens about how to keep guns out of the hands of our children.
+I know you love your children as much as I love my own, so let's have a fruitful conversation to find real solutions.

 It is an unfortunate reality that our beautiful city, since 2012, has been labeled the Unofficial Murder Capital of Florida, but it doesn't have to be.